pendo-io/pendo-mobile-sdk/pnddocs/swiftui.md

 SwiftUI is represented by `UIHostingController` when its embeded in UIKit the support is default SwiftUI support.

 ## Limitation
-:technologist: - Dynamic Content (content that appears after your screen was loaded, like data loaded from server) currently not supported, please use `screenContentChanged` for those screens <br>
+:technologist: - Dynamic Content (content that appears after your screen was loaded, like data loaded from server) currently not supported, please use `screenContentChanged` api for such screens <br>
-:technologist: - Clickable elements buttons/tapGestures etc. When you create a clickable element that doesn't has background color of its own like VStack, HStack please set a background color to it that is NOT transparent<br>
+:technologist: - Clickable elements buttons/tapGestures etc. When creating clickable elements that don't have a background color set on them (e.x.
+VStack or HStack) please set a background color to them that is NOT transparent<br>
 :technologist: - SwiftUI beta components like `PresentationContainers` are not supported yet<br>
 :technologist: - SwiftUI IOS 16 navigation api's not supported yet

 ## NOTE
-We are highly recommend to use the following sample apps to tag features and see how Pendo ananlytics works.<br>
+We highly recommend checking out the following sample apps to observe examples of feature tagging and how Pendo analytics work<br>
-(Please pay attention: to *PENDO CHANGE* comments where in some places we needed to have a minor changes like integration code or background color)<br>
+(Please pay attention to comments with _PENDO CHANGE_ which in some places require minor changes like integration code or adding a background color)<br>

 ACHNBrowserUI - https://github.com/pendo-io/ACHNBrowserUI <br>
 TeslaApp      - https://github.com/pendo-io/TeslaSwiftUIApp <br>

-IF you find any issue with swiftUI please open a github ticket with minimal code sample so we could reproduce it.
+If you encounter issues using SwiftUI please open a GitHub ticket with the minimal sample code required to reproduce it.